gohugoio/hugo/content/en/variables/files.md

 ---
 title: File Variables
-linktitle:
-description: "You can access filesystem-related data for a content file in the `.File` variable."
-date: 2017-02-01
-publishdate: 2017-02-01
-lastmod: 2017-02-01
+description: "Use File variables to access file-related values for each page that is backed by a file."
 categories: [variables and params]
 keywords: [files]
 draft: false